taskcluster/taskcluster-stats-collector/README.md

-#Taskcluster Stats Collector
+# Taskcluster Stats Collector

 [![Build Status](https://travis-ci.org/taskcluster/taskcluster-stats-collector.svg?branch=master)](https://travis-ci.org/taskcluster/taskcluster-stats-collector)

-Reads taskcluster messages off pulse and stores relevant statistics into influxDB.
+Reads TaskCluster messages off pulse and creates relevant statistics.

-##Data Collected
+# Data Collected

-All points are stored per run.

-Pending duration (scheduled->running): [duration,provisionerId,workerType,time=scheduled]

-Running duration (running->finished): [duration,provisionerId,workerType,time=started]

-Reason resolved: [count=1,reasonResolved,provisionerId,workerType,time=resolved]

-##Testing
+## Running Tasks

+* `tasks.<workerType>.resolved.<reasonResolved>` measures the time, in
+  milliseconds, to resolve task with the given reason in the given workerType.
+  Tasks are only measured when they are resolved, so this does not include times for running tasks.

+## Pending Tasks

+* `tasks.<workerType>.pending` measures the time that each task is pending.
+  Tasks are measured constantly, even if they are still pending, making this a valid measure of the current pending time.

+# Testing

 First setup your `user-config.yml` based on `user-config-example.yml`.
 Then run